Mail-List.com Insights

 That Fancy Newsletter Nobody Reads

 Many small businesses send out a monthly newsletter via email.
-Or at least they intend to.
-Typically the email looks very nice, with 2 or 3 columns of text, multiple fonts, their logo and maybe the picture of the president.
-At least it looks good in most email readers, if and when the subscriber loads the images.
+Typically the email looks very nice, with 2 or 3 columns of text, multiple fonts, their logo, and maybe a picture of the president.
 The newsletter contains a handful of articles and news items.
+At least it LOOKS good in most email software, if and when the subscriber loads the images.

-But the problem is, nobody reads the newsletter.
-And it consumed a fair amount of resources to produce.
+The problem is, nobody reads the newsletter.
+And it consumed a fair amount of YOUR resources to produce.

-Emails are short and to the point.
-In plain text, without any need for colors, fancy fonts, or pictures.
+Emails are short, to the point, in plain text, without any need for colors, fancy fonts, or pictures.
 And emails are usually just one train of thought, and maybe a paragraph or three.

-So when people are scanning their inbox, to see what to do with all the email that has accumulated, the fancy magazine style newsletter is easy to pass over, because it is going to take more than a few seconds to process.
-They might have an intention of reading it later, but later never comes.
+So when people are scanning their Inbox to see what to do with all the email that has accumulated, the fancy magazine-style newsletter is easy to pass over.
+Why?
+Because it’s going to take more than a few seconds to process.
+(Multi-tasking, decision fatigue, etc.) They might have an intention of reading it later, but later never comes.
 Too many more emails keep pouring in.

-So if you want to capture your subscriber’s attention, send them an email, a plain text newsletter, not a magazine.
+So if you want to capture your subscribers’ attention, send them an email.
+Make sure it’s a plain text newsletter, not a magazine.
 Keep it short and to the point.
 Send the news when it’s fresh, instead of waiting for a scheduled time to send something out.
 Just type up the news and send it to your list.

-No need for fancy templates, graphic designers, or HTML email specialists to help you overcome the formatting limitations amongst the multitude of email readers.
+No need for fancy templates, graphic designers, or HTML email specialists to help you overcome the formatting limitations among the multitude of email software.

-Because if you train them to ignore your emails, you can be sending out a ton of emails that are never read.
+Because if you train them to ignore your emails, you could send out a ton of them that are never read.
+What a waste of your valuable time, effort, and energy.

-Even more reasons you should be using plain text email.
+Find out even MORE reasons why you should be using plain text email.

 Collections